 There's Live Aid Freddie.
 There's leather catsuit Freddie.
 There's harlequin leotard Freddie.
 Red leather trouser Freddie.
 Fur coat Freddie.
 Be-crowned Freddie.
 White jumpsuit Freddie with angel wings.
 It's astonishing how many of these costumes are indelibly burned into the memory.

-4. At first glance, the trailer plays down Freddie's homosexuality
+4. At first glance, the first trailer plays down Freddie's homosexuality

 It's all longing glances from hot, flaxen-haired girls.
 So far, so seventies.